The Aragon community experienced a terrible loss on Saturday, May 20 when junior Ke Vinh Tran passed away suddenly and unexpectedly.

 Ke Vinh also developed many hobbies outside of school, which included basketball and breakdancing.

-Junior Joseph Cho says, “Some of my favorite memories with him were playing basketball and hanging out at his house.
+Sophomore Joseph Cho says, “Some of my favorite memories with him were playing basketball and hanging out at his house.
 We played basketball pretty much every day in the summer.”

 “Any time he found someone better than him he would practice and practice until he improved to a competitive level with them,” recalls Nguyen.